 While not his sole parent and sole carer, due to work etc it has more often than not fallen to me to be nurse, therapist, dietitian, and advocate.

-So, handing over the reigns to someone else was….
-Difficult.
+So, handing over the reins to someone else was… difficult.

 And his wonderful carer totally got it.